Assistant Director, Digital Accessibility

 The University of Illinois at Chicago

-• Identify, evaluate, and coordinate implementation of tools for monitoring digital product accessibility standards for current and procured media content including websites, web-based learning and classroom applications, web-based documents, software, and equipment.
+Identify, evaluate, and coordinate the monitoring of digital accessibility standards for new and currently procured technology including websites, web-based learning and classroom applications, web-based documents, software, and equipment.

-Excellent communications skills, both oral and written, particularly the ability to effectively communicate technical concepts and solutions verbally and in writing to both technical and non-technical individuals.
+Excellent communication skills, both oral and written, particularly the ability to effectively communicate technical concepts and solutions verbally and in writing to both technical and non-technical individuals.

 Experience working in and leading teams.

-Ability to work effectively with diverse populations in a higher education setting.
+Ability to work effectively with diverse populations and promote a climate of inclusion and participation in a higher education setting.